n8n-io/n8n-docs/docs/hosting/server-setups/heroku.md

 ## Changing the deployment template

-You can make changes to the deployment template by forking the repository and deploying from you fork.
+You can make changes to the deployment template by forking the [repository](https://github.com/n8n-io/n8n-heroku){:target=_blank .external-link} and deploying from you fork.

 ### The Dockerfile